ioBroker/ioBroker.docs/docs/en/config/redis.md

 You can check with `sudo systemctl status redis-server`.
 If it does not restart automatically after a reboot, a `sudo systemctl enable redis-server` helps.
 Redis uses port 6379 by default and also has a command line tool for accessing the database: `redis-cli` opens a shell.
-The command `info` shows some information about the system, memory usage and the stored data ("keyspace"), which of course is currently empty.
+The command `info` shows some information about the system, memory usage and the saved data ("keyspace"), which is of course still empty.

 If you operate a single host system or ioBroker runs on the same host, then that's about it.